Tswagerman/project_mlops/reports/README.md

 > **through to get an exact copy of your environment.**

 We used dvc to always fetch the same data file from the google drive.
 The data is a small csv file containing the text and label of around 6000 articles.
-Docker is used to create a container of our environemnt both for training and evaluating. docker build -f trainer.dockerfile . -t trainer:latest docker run trainer docker build -f evaluate.dockerfile . -t evaluate:latest docker run evaluate
+Docker is used to create a container to deploy our website. docker build -f fastapi.dockerfile . -t fastapi:latest docker run -p 8000:80 fastapi:latest

 The project was implemented both in Google Cloud VM and both on the HPC of the DTU.